Young Dracula: Main

-Two months after the conclusion of Series 4, Series 5 begins.
-Vlad, who is nearly eighteen, has returned from recent trips.
+Two months after the conclusion of series 4, Vlad, who is nearly eighteen, has returned from recent trips.
 He has learned what his father has been keeping a secret from him for the past 18 years.
 Ingrid has at last been elected to the High Council, but she is having trouble embracing her new position as Minister of Catering.
 Although her wicked intentions are yet unknown, it seems that she is attempting to depose Morgan.
 Ingrid has changed how she uses technology to compete with her rivals.
 With Asan's assistance, Malik is back to protect his family from the Shadow Warriors.
-But are they reliable?